Alice Bell Finlayson papers

 The Charles E. Qualls papers, which date from 1899 to 1988 and measure 3.02 linear feet, document the career of pharmacist and community organizer Charles E. Qualls.
 The papers are comprised of correspondence, documents from community organizations, magazines, newspaper clippings, photographs, and scrapbooks.

 The Dorothy Burlage Collection, which dates from 1966-1971 and measure .42 linear feet, documents the activism and activities of Southeast Neighborhood House in the Anacostia area of Washington, DC.
 Burlage worked for the organization during the 1960s.
-The collection includes newspaper clippings, newsletters, correspondence, and writings focusing ...
+The collection includes newspaper clippings, newsletters, correspondence, and writings focusing on community organizing, public housing, and …

 The collection, which dates from 1969 to 1991 and measures 1.91 linear feet, documents the history of the District of Columbia Art Association, which was founded in 1961 by D.C. public school teachers.
 The collection is comprised of business documents, correspondence, exhibition catalogs, and artist biographies.